pradeepcep/qwaver/README.md

   * Total results are viewed

 #### Small but cool things:
+* query version: mark if was successful with query
+* issue: buttons on clone page
+* update success and error counts in results
+* save exact query run with result; view that shows this
 * track average execution time for queries
 * have parent reference in queries.Query model (if the query was cloned from another)
 * set query type to: automatic, table, bar chart, line chart, pie or pivot